 Video Above: Short Video Review of the new Canon EOS 80D with Dual Pixel Autofocus Video Test

 The EOS 80D is an improvement over the EOS 70D in terms of AF points.

 The 70D had only 19 AF points, all of which were cross-type.
 The EOS 80D, comparatively, has 45 AF points, all of which are cross-type.
 The center AF point is a dual cross-type point with lenses that are f/2.8.

 Of course, both systems have the dual-pixel CMOS auto-focusing system that works great in live-view as well as in video shooting.
-Traditional contrast detect auto-focusing is slow and at times that can make all the difference.
+Traditional contrast detects auto-focusing is slow and at times that can make all the difference.

 Having said that contrast detects auto-focusing is a lot more accurate.
 The shift it seems is more towards speed these days and for people shooting videos continuous back and forth focus hunting can be disastrous.
-For them the dual—pixel CMOS AF system is a better option.
+For them, the dual—pixel CMOS AF system is a better option.

 Viewfinder and LCD screen

 The pentamirror viewfinder of the 80D gives a 100% frame coverage.
 Compared to the 70D which gives only a 98% frame coverage.

 The rear 3” TFT LCD screen of both the cameras, however, have a 1.04 million dots resolution.
 Both LCD screens swivel.